 MBA candidates from around the world use this platform to prepare for their GMAT exam.
 Keep in mind you should always use the Official Guide and GMAT prep as your number one resources.
 The GMAT Pill course and Practice Pill Platform are great resources to supplement your preparation.

-Q: Does this platform include the new question types for the new GMAT exam?
+Q: Does this platform include the integrated reasoning questions?

 Q: How long does it take to prepare for the GMAT?

 Most people spend 3-6 months preparing for the GMAT exam - usually on and off.
 That's a large amount of time for busy, working professionals.
 It's not uncommon to see people lock themselves in a room for 3-6 months and sacrifice other areas of their life - just so that they can hammer out this exam.
 And it doesn't always end pleasantly.

 In the GMAT Pill, we specialize in helping students maximize their score in as little time as possible.
 See our 1 Month GMAT Study Plan here.
 We do notwaste time teaching you things that are nice to know but not crucial for the exam.
 We focus only on what you absolutely need to know for the GMAT exam and we do it quickly.